NinevaStudios/nineva-docs/docs/ue-plugins/android-goodies-unreal.md

 # Changelog

+v.1.5.0

+* FIXED Proguard errors in shipping builds

+?> This release uses AndroidX libraries and may cause conflicts with other Android plugins

 v.1.4.0

-- ADDED PickedFile and PickedImage abstractions to expose more properties for the media and files, picked by Image and File pickers
+* ADDED PickedFile and PickedImage abstractions to expose more properties for the media and files, picked by Image and File pickers

 v.1.3.1